SGS-3D: High-Fidelity 3D Instance Segmentation via Reliable Semantic Mask Splitting and Growing: Experiments

 \subsubsection{Qualitative Results}

-As shown in Figure \ref{fig:qulitive_scannet_kitti}, our method produces visually superior results with more complete and geometrically precise instances.
-This enhanced quality stems directly from our framework's ability to mitigate semantic ambiguity through robust mask filtering and spatial continuity splitting, leading to cleaner boundaries and more coherent object segmentation.
+Figure \ref{fig:qulitive_scannet_kitti} shows our method produces visually superior results with more complete and geometrically precise instances.
+This stems from our framework's ability to mitigate semantic ambiguity through mask filtering and spatial splitting, yielding cleaner and more coherent segmentations.